smnookin/smnookin.github.io/_posts/2015-10-05-rocket-team-comes-back-from-test-accident-to-win-competition.md

 Three seniors on the team, including Vernacchia, had been working on the aerospike concept since the summer after their sophomore year.
 These three were also responsible for bringing Rocket Team back from the brink of dissolution: at the beginning of the 2013 school year, they were the only three students left on the team.

 "We thought that the team could go somewhere cool, and we thought that the idea of building our own engine could be something to get more people involved in the team," said Vernacchia.
-The three recruited tirelessly that fall and grew the team to over twenty students.
+The three recruited tirelessly and grew the team to over twenty students.

 As the team grew in size, new members needed to be brought up to speed.
 At the same time, the aerospike engine development was becoming increasingly complicated.
 These two factors taxed the senior members of Rocket Team.